vantezzen/auto-form/README.md

 > Automatically render forms for your existing data schema.

+---

+> [!NOTE]
+>
+> **Work in Progress** AutoForm as a standalone package is still work in progress.
+If you want to help out, please check out the [GitHub repository](https://github.com/vantezzen/autoform) and add your own integrations!

+Find the full documentation at [autoform.vantezzen.io](https://autoform.vantezzen.io).

+---

 > AutoForm is now a full library!

 AutoForm quickly grew from a small component into a codebase larger than any shadcn component should be.
 To let AutoForm grow without bloating your shadcn/ui components, AutoForm is now a full library!